On a comprehensive Health Service after COVID-19

 My mum was born in Dublin just before WWII, the year the Third Reich invaded the Sudetenland.
 Last week she tested negative for COVID-19, this week she died from that same virus in a County Dublin Senior’s Home run by Ireland’s Health Service Executive (HSE).

 All her life my mum had paid for increasingly expensive private health insurance.
-Since the onslaught of the SARS-2 virus my mum’s insurance payment hasn’t made a blind bit of difference to her care under COVID-2.
+Since the onslaught of the virus responsible for COVID-19 my mum’s insurance payment hasn’t made a blind bit of difference to her care under COVID-19.
 I’m fine with that.

 If this latest health crisis taught us anything it is that there is no reason at all for a private health insurance industry, quite the opposite, it is an expensive luxury we can no longer afford.

 European Health Insurance Cards are printed on blue plastic the size of a credit-card.
-They give EU citizens the freedom to travel, to work abroad and to get sick, and to get treated, abroad too within the EU.
+They give EU citizens the freedom to travel, to work abroad and to get sick, and to get treated within the EU.
 Within this scheme the HSE provides a service that economists call a free rider.
-If a French, German, Dutch or Spanish visitor presents their blue card in an Irish hospital or if an Irish person does the same in any of these countries… Well guess who receives the better treatment?
+If a French, German, Dutch or Spanish visitor presents their blue card in an Irish hospital or if an Irish person does the same in any of these countries.
+Well guess who receives the better treatment?

 Private health insurance implies paying twice for one’s health services while not buying private health insurance means lacking a reasonable health service which you already paid for in your taxes.
 The profit from this double payment by those who can afford it is absorbed by overcharging by health professionals, exorbitant private health facilities and profits for firms selling health insurance.
 Private health profits have risen massively in the current pandemic since COVID-19 is paid for by governments and elective procedures are on hold.

-Before this SARS-2 virus Ireland had two health systems which operated in parallel drawing resources from the same limited pool of healthcare workers, hospitals, equipment and patient beds.
+Before COVID-19 Ireland had two health systems which operated in parallel drawing resources from the same limited pool of healthcare workers, hospitals, medical equipment and patient beds.
 Most doctors worked in both the private and the public sectors, being paid by both!
 Then came the virus and private health resources were nationalised so that they might defeat the virus.
 The neoliberal doctrine of the former governing party, Fine Gael, mandates limiting the power of the state, so why did they do this?
-They nationalised private facilities, albeit temporarily, because they had to, because it made sense (at least until wrangling over consultants pay meant that it didn’t) and because the Fine Gael Minister recognised that the current (dual) system could not cope with SARS-2!
+Fine Gael nationalised private facilities, albeit temporarily, because they had to, because it made sense (at least until wrangling over consultants pay meant that it didn’t) and because that Minister recognised that the current (dual) system could not cope with COVID-19!

 In retrospect it is not hard to argue, Minister, that the health system you are taking on now, never made sense.
 Ireland’s health services are an ‘executive‘, a management structure with its own internal rules, supplemented, for some, by ad-hoc private health systems duplicating certain healthcare resources on a for profit basis.
 In practice, however, the costs of private healthcare services are subsidised by the public purse.